Categorical structure in coherent theory of arithmetic: Definable functions in the initial pr-coherent category

 In other words, morphisms in $\PriM$ are functions that are \emph{tracked} by some primitive recursive function on the level of codes.
 Composition of morphism $f,g$ will be the usual composition of functions $f \circ g$.
 This is well-defined because $f \circ g$ is evidently tracked by $\qsi f \circ \qsi g$. \end{itemize} \end{definition}

-According to the above definition, for any $f : (S,s) \to (T,t)$ in $\PriM$, the composition $f \circ s$ will be primitive recursive, because it is eqaul to $t \circ \qsi f$, which is primitive recursive.
-In particular, in $\PriM$, once we have chosen some bijective primitive recursive coding $x : \N \to \N^n$ with a primitive recursive inverse, morphisms from $(\N^n,x)$ to $(\N,\id)$ will be exactly the primitive recursive functions.\footnote{As we will see in Lemma~\Ref{lem:primlex}, $(\N^n,x)$ will indeed be the $n$-fold product of $(\N,\id)$ in $\PriM$.}
+According to the above definition, for any $f : (S,s) \to (T,t)$ in $\PriM$, the composition $f \circ s$ will be primitive recursive, because it is equal to $t \circ \qsi f$, which is primitive recursive.
+In particular, in $\PriM$, once we have chosen some bijective primitive recursive coding $x : \N \to \N^n$ with a primitive recursive inverse, morphisms from $(\N^n,x)$ to $(\N,\id)$ will be exactly the primitive recursive functions.\footnote{As we will see in \Cref{lem:primlex}, $(\N^n,x)$ will indeed be the $n$-fold product of $(\N,\id)$ in $\PriM$.}

 There is an evident forgetful functor